Chilling Photos Show Coral Bleaching Across the Globe

 A long-nose file fish — an iconic reef fish — struggles to find coral polys to eat.
 File fish are completely reliant on healthy corals for food.
 (Photo Credit: XL Catlin Seaview Survey)

 Follow Jeanna Bryner on Twitter and Google+.
-Follow us @livescience, Facebook & Google+
+Follow us @livescience, Facebook & Google+.

-Jeanna served as editor-in-chief of Live Science.
-Previously, she was an assistant editor at Scholastic's Science World magazine.
-Jeanna has an English degree from Salisbury University, a master's degree in biogeochemistry and environmental sciences from the University of Maryland, and a graduate science journalism degree from New York University.
-She has worked as a biologist in Florida, where she monitored wetlands and did field surveys for endangered species.
-She also received an ocean sciences journalism fellowship from Woods Hole Oceanographic Institution.
+Jeanna Bryner is managing editor of Scientific American.
+Previously she was editor in chief of Live Science and, prior to that, an editor at Scholastic's Science World magazine.
+Bryner has an English degree from Salisbury University, a master's degree in biogeochemistry and environmental sciences from the University of Maryland and a graduate science journalism degree from New York University.
+She has worked as a biologist in Florida, where she monitored wetlands and did field surveys for endangered species, including the gorgeous Florida Scrub Jay.
+She also received an ocean sciences journalism fellowship from the Woods Hole Oceanographic Institution.
+She is a firm believer that science is for everyone and that just about everything can be viewed through the lens of science.